Chiral anomaly in inhomogeneous systems with nontrivial momentum space topology: Conclusion and discussion

-It would be interesting to extend this research in several directions.
-In particular, the role of interactions may be investigated.
-We expect \cite{zubkov2023effect}, that the result we obtained should be robust to the introduction of weak interactions between the fermions.
 Furthermore, it would be worthwhile to consider cases where the inhomogeneity cannot be removed through smooth deformations.
 We expect that in such situations, \eqref{ganm} may still hold in some form under less restrictive conditions than those considered above.
-However, a comprehensive analysis of the conditions required for the continued validity of \eqref{ganm} lies beyond the scope of the present paper.
+However, a comprehensive analysis of the conditions required for the continued validity of \eqref{ganm} lies beyond the scope of the present paper. \mzu{In this respect it is worth mentioning that the topological invariant of the form of \eqref{der1} is known in the noncommutative geometry as pairing of the Connes - Chern character with a cyclic cocycle of the cyclic cohomology theory developed by Alain Connes \cite{Connes,khalkhali2013basic} (the other version of this formalism may be found in \cite{fedosov1996deformation}).
+This theory may, presumably, be used for the calculation of the value of $N_3$ in rather general cases.
+More simple technique that may be applied to a certain class of such systems has been developed for such a calculation recently in \cite{Z2025}.}

 Another interesting question concerns the possible observation of phenomena, connected to the chiral anomaly, that can reflect possibly non-trivial (i.e. $N_3>1$) values of $N_3$ appearing in \eqref{ganm} (arising not simply from an increased number of fermion fields but rather from nontrivial momentum-space topology -- as in the example in \S\ref{SectIllustr}).
-It is possible that quark matter under exceptional external conditions (such as strong magnetic fields, high temperature, or pressure) may exhibit nontrivial values of $N_3$.
-A similar situation may, in principle, also occur in solid-state systems that simulate high-energy physics in the laboratory; In some Weyl or Dirac semimetals, ordinary Weyl or Dirac points may merge, forming systems with $N_3 > 1$.
+It is possible that quark matter under exceptional external conditions (such as strong magnetic fields, high temperature, or pressure) may exhibit nontrivial values of $N_3$ \cite{zubkov2018momentum}. \mzu{This concerns also the Standard Model in general \cite{zubkov2012momentum,volovik2017standard}.
+Notice that the generalizations of the Standard Model, say with the composite Higgs bosons are related to condensed matter theory, and in particular to the theory of fermionic superfluids \cite{volovik2013nambu}.} A similar situation may, in principle, also occur in solid-state systems that simulate high-energy physics in the laboratory; In some Weyl or Dirac semimetals, ordinary Weyl or Dirac points may merge, forming systems with $N_3 > 1$ (see the extensive discussion of this issue in \cite{volovik2003universe} and references therein).